casnode/casnode-website/docs/bt-panel.md

 ```shell
 wget -c https://dl.google.com/go/go1.16.5.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local
 ```
-Then we need to add Golang to the environment variables, `sudo vim /etc/profile`,
-Enter ``i``, add the following code in the last line of the file.
+Then we need to add Golang to the environment variables, edit `/etc/profile`, add the following code in the last line of the file.

 ```shell
 export GOROOT=/usr/local/go
 export PATH=$PATH:$GOROOT/bin
 ```
-Press `Esc` and enter `:wq` to save the file and exit.

 Then use command `source /etc/profile` to make the newly added environment variables work.